jkutner/libcnb.bash/README.md

-# lincnb.bash
+# libcnb.bash

-This is a Bash script binding of the Cloud Native Buildpacks API.
+This is a Bash binding of the Cloud Native Buildpacks API.
 It is a non-opinionated implementation adding language constructs and convenience methods for working with the API.

 ## Usage